Default S3 method

 )

-# S3 method for `function`
+# S3 method for class '`function`'

 chart(data, ..., type = NULL, auto.labs = TRUE, env = parent.frame())

-# S3 method for subsettable_type
+# S3 method for class 'subsettable_type'

-The dataset (a
+The dataset (a data.frame

 Further arguments.